Food for Thought

 11:20 am First Day School

-2:00 pm Programmed Worship, in the Meeting Room
+2:00 pm Programmed worship with Kenyan Quakers, in the Meeting Room

 DETAILS OF EVENTS TODAY

-Sunday, February 11, at 1 pm: Workshop on spirit-based child-raising, sponsored by the Religious Education Committee.
-Friends have expressed a wish to receive input and support for spirit-based child-raising.
+Sunday, March 18, at 1 pm: Workshop on spirit-based child-raising, sponsored by the Religious Education Committee.
+Friends have expressed a wish to receive input and support for spirit-based child-raising, and this is a requested second session.
 Parents, grandparents and other caregivers are especially invited to attend this session, but everyone is welcome.
 Child care will be provided.

 Zawadi Dance is assisting two refugee families who need help with home equipment and furnishings.
-See the current list, updated on January 3, of needed items; it’s on the hall table (goldenrod paper) and includes contact information for Zawadi.
+See the current list of needed items, updated on February 28; it’s on the hall table (goldenrod paper) and includes contact information for Zawadi.

 FROM THE OFFICE

 Office hours: The Meeting office is open Monday–Thursday from 9 am to 5 pm; on Fridays, the office is open until 11:30 am.
-The office will be closed on Monday, January 15.
-Please note: when Friends School is opening late or is closed due to winter weather, Stony Run’s office does likewise.
+The office will be closed on Friday, March 16.

 Meeting Facilitator’s schedule: Larry Reid’s work week runs Sunday through Thursday.
 His hours vary to allow for evening meetings and weekend events.